 Loans of up to \$2,625 for first year, \$3,500 for second year, and \$5,500 for third- and fourth-year students are available for study at Hamilton through the Federal Stafford Loan Program.
 Maximum dependent undergraduate indebtedness cannot exceed \$23,000.
 The average indebtedness at Hamilton is much less than the statutory maximum.
-The interest rate on Federal Stafford Loans is variable, but cannot exceed 8.25 percent.
-Borrowers will be notified of interest rate changes throughout the life of their loan.
+Starting in July 2006, the interest rate on Federal Stafford Loans is fixed at 6.8 percent.
+Even though the statutory maximum may be borrowed, interest subsidy is available only on that portion for which the borrower has demonstrated need.